BotDogs4645/BotdogsWiki/Starting-out.md

 To review the DS sections and specific overview, please visit this guide's DS section.
 ___
 #### roboRIO basics
+The roboRIO is this grey box on the robot.
+It contains our code that runs on the robot.
+It has a bunch of I/O such as an I2C port, PWM and analog.
+It is recommended that the roboRIO is handled by electronics, but programming should also be informed about it.
+CORE team members might be asked to flash the roboRIO or radios.
 ___
 #### Vendors
 Vendors create free software that pairs with their hardware.
 For example, a Falcon 500 motor--which we use constantly in FRC--has code already written for it.
 We NEVER want to remake code that is already written.
 For that reason, we use vendor libraries that give us already created code for their product.
 Some specific vendor libraries that you might wanna use: